Harry-qyl1/finance-projects/nvidia-vs-amd-equity-research/README.md

 This project compares **NVIDIA (NVDA)** and **Advanced Micro Devices (AMD)** to determine which company represents the stronger long-term investment opportunity.

 The analysis combines traditional equity research with quantitative analysis using Python.
-It includes financial statement analysis, discounted cash flow (DCF) valuation, historical stock performance, technical analysis and a moving average trading strategy.
+It includes financial statement analysis, discounted cash flow (DCF) valuation, historical stock performance, technical analysis and a moving-average trading strategy.

 The aim of the project is to demonstrate how qualitative research and quantitative analysis can be combined to support an investment recommendation.